 Hydro Tasmania’s operational wind farms are built in the prevailing westerly winds, the roaring 40s, which are a world class wind asset.
 The Huxley Hill wind farm on King Island is owned and operated by Hydro Tasmania.
-The Musselroe, Studland Bay and Bluff Point Wind Farms are operated under a joint venture between Shenhua Clean Energy (SCE) and Hydro Tasmania, an entity known as Woolnorth Wind Farm Holdings.
-SCE owns a 75 per cent share in the wind farms, and Hydro Tasmania retains 25 per cent.
+The Musselroe, Studland Bay and Bluff Point Wind Farms are operated under a joint venture between Shenhua Clean Energy (SCE) and Hydro Tasmania, an entity known as Woolnorth Wind Farm Holding Pty Ltd. SCE owns a 75 per cent share in the wind farms, and Hydro Tasmania retains 25 per cent.

 Huxley Hill Wind Farm